 Outernet is the company name of the developers, and they have converted many of the buildings on Denmark Street, including number 26, into luxury apartments, known as Chateau Denmark.

 Fernandez & Wells (the black fronted building in the photo above) is now closed, but the window seats used to offer a great view of Strike and Robin’s office building.
+It has now reopened as a cocktail bar called Thirteen.

 For a few years following the closure of the 12 Bar Club, rumours about the return of the bar were circling online.
-At one point there was a legal battle between the new developers and the previous owner regarding the use of the original name for the new bar.
-In 2022, a bar called The Lower Third opened.
-The bar specialises in cocktails and has a small stage for live music in the back room and a larger music venue downstairs.
+There was a legal battle between the new developers and the previous owner regarding the use of the original name for the new bar.

 When we were at The Lower Third in October 2022, there was a book launch party for Pattie Boyd, model and ex-wife of George Harrison and Eric Clapton.
 A few rockstars were present that night, including Jimmy Page (Led Zeppelin), Ronnie Wood (The Rolling Stones) and Roger Taylor (Queen), as well as Pattie herself.
 We saw no sign of Jonny Rokeby, though.…